angt/glorytun/README.md

 Linux is the platform of choice but the code is standard so it should be easily ported on other posix systems.
 It was successfully tested on OpenBSD, FreeBSD and MacOS.

-## Stability

-The master branch is very unstable because it is used for dev and testing.
-In any case, wait for a 1.0 if you want to use it in production.

 ## Features

 The key features of Glorytun come directly from mud: